-2. Then tap it firmly with the side or heel of your hand to snap it into place.
+2. Press hand firmly on one side of wheel ornament and then firmly tap the other side around the edge of wheel ornament with the heel of your hand to snap into place.

 Take due care in handling the ornament to avoid unexpected personal injury.